Creation year

 From 1 - 10 / 219

 • The 2017-19 River condition audit project has been undertaken to supplement and compare mapping undertaken in DELWPs 2009-10 Index of Stream Condition (ISC) assessment.
 The Department of Environment, Land, Water, Planning (DELWP) has developed a methodology to assess aspects of river condition using remote sensing data, specifically LIDAR and aerial photography.
 This project collects LiDAR and imagery for a subset of rivers mapped in the original 2009-10 ISC survey.
 In addition to supporting the generation of physical form and ripartian vegetation metrics, the data has been used to identify change over time.
 LiDAR and imagery was captured for 70 rivers across nine CMAs over two seasons (2017-18 and 2018-19).
-Mallee CMA rivers were captured in the second season, so the data is from 2018-19.
+Corangamite CMA rivers were captured in the second season, so the data is from 2018-19.
+Barwon River was added later using LiDAR data flown 5th January 2017 and aerial imagery flown 12th January 2017.
 Remote sensing data collected includes LiDAR data at four points per m² and 12.5cm aerial photography.
 These were used to derive a range of standard and non-standard physical form and riparian vegetation raster datasets.
 The project was managed on a CMA by CMA basis with all source and derived datasets being organised this way.

 • Captured as part of the 2018-19 CIP, this project covers Colac Otway, Corangamite and Golden Plains Local Government Areas with relaxed accuracy 15cm photography and is useful for a wide range of regional change over time and planning applications.